Page last updated December 5, 2024

 While we have efficiently deployed our available resources to produce impactful results and will continue to do so, there is much more to do.
 For example, our investigators continue to work tirelessly to seek recoveries from and indictments for those responsible for pandemic-related fraud.
 Even though the COVID-19 public health emergency has ended, the OIG continues its work focused on assisting DOL to recover from this unprecedented emergency and to prepare for any future emergencies.

-In August 2022, an extension of the statute of limitations was implemented for crimes involving the U.S. Small Business Administration’s Paycheck Protection Program (PPP) and Economic Injury Disaster Loan (EIDL) program.
-Congress should likewise consider extending the statute of limitations for existing laws when pandemic-related UI programs are defrauded.
+In August 2022, an extension of the statute of limitations was implemented for crimes involving the U.S. Small Business Administration’s (SBA) Paycheck Protection Program (PPP) and Economic Injury Disaster Loan (EIDL) program.
+Congress should likewise consider immediately extending the statute of limitations for existing laws when pandemic-related UI programs have been defrauded.
 The expansion of the statute of limitations would provide investigators and prosecutors time to pursue and hold accountable those who defrauded the UI program and victimized the American people during the pandemic.

-While the OIG and ETA agree that changing regulations requires notice and comment rulemaking, an immediate and legally sound interim solution is available to ETA.
-In the alert memorandum issued September 21, 2022,81 the OIG highlighted DOL’s authority to amend its interpretation of its regulations without changing the regulations themselves.
-Specifically, ETA can issue guidance to inform SWAs that they must timely provide UI data without any constraints to the OIG for audits and investigations consistent with the Inspector General Act of 1978, as amended.
-The historic levels of improper payments that the OIG has identified, including potential fraud, support the conclusion that the OIG’s continued access to state UI data is imperative.
+However, in a September 2022 alert memorandum, the OIG highlighted DOL’s authority to amend its interpretation of its regulations without changing the regulations themselves.
+Specifically, ETA can issue guidance to inform SWAs they must timely provide UI data and wage records without any constraints to the OIG for audits and investigations consistent with the Inspector General Act of 1978, as amended.
+The historic levels of improper payments the OIG has identified, including potential fraud, support the conclusion that the OIG’s continued access to state UI data is imperative.

-For more information about the OIG's work, please visit our Pandemic Response Portal84
+For more information about the OIG's work, please visit our Pandemic Response Portal.

 In this document, the OIG uses “state” or “SWA” to refer to the administrative body that administers the UI program within the state, district, or territory.
 For the 50 states, as well as the U.S. Virgin Islands, Puerto Rico, and the District of Columbia, that administrative body is a SWA.
 There are, therefore, 53 SWAs.
 The Coronavirus Aid, Relief, and Economic Security Act also provided certain UI benefits to American Samoa, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, Guam, the Marshall Islands, and the Republic of Palau, provided the territory signs an agreement with the Department.